 That potential has already led to the release of a number of quality Gutenberg blocks plugins.

-In this post, I’ve collected eight of the best Gutenberg blocks plugins that give you access to awesome new content blocks in Gutenberg.
+In this post, I’ve collected eleven of the best Gutenberg blocks plugins that give you access to awesome new content blocks in Gutenberg.

 Check ’em out if you want to expand what the Gutenberg editor can do!

 The way that Gutenberg block plugins work is pretty simple, but I still want to lead with this section because the Gutenberg editor is brand new and you might not be familiar with it yet.